 * Click here for rating key

-Allen & Son Restaurant Review: Connoisseurs may debate whether Keith Allen’s barbecue represents eastern or western Carolina ’cue, but no one disputes its tastiness, worth driving miles to this unpretentious cinder-block building between Chapel Hill and Hillsborough.
-The meat is cooked all day over hickory: pork shoulder slow smoked and anointed with a peppery vinegar-based sauce with just a hint of tomato.
-You may order your barbecue chopped in a sandwich or “pulled” on a plate with traditional North Carolina hushpuppies, peppery homemade slaw and your choice of Brunswick stew or home-cooked vegetables.
-Non-meat eaters can order decently fried catfish.
+Allen & Son Restaurant Review: Pitmaster Keith Allen’s cross between eastern and western Carolina ’cue is worth driving far out of your way to this unpretentious cinder-block building between Chapel Hill and Hillsborough.
+As it should be, the meat is cooked all day over hickory: pork shoulder slow smoked and anointed with a peppery vinegar-based sauce with just a hint of tomato.
+You may order your barbecue chopped in a sandwich or “pulled” on a plate with hushpuppies (the traditional accompaniment to barbecue in North Carolina), freshly made peppery homemade slaw and your choice of old-fashioned Brunswick stew or home-cooked vegetables.
+Non-meat eaters may order decently fried catfish.
 Traditional Southern pies --- lemon, pecan and coconut chess --- are made in-house from Allen’s mother’s recipes.
-Service comes with a big Carolina smile.
-No alcohol is served.
-Dinner ends at 8 p.m.
+Service in this plain, bright green dining room comes with a big Carolina smile.
+No alcohol is served, but the sweet tea is delicious.
+Dinner closes at 8 p.m.